 - WUN Local Stakeholder Workshop, University of Auckland, 5 Jul 2019

-Beattie L & Manfredini M. introduced research framework.
+Beattie L & Manfredini M. introduced a research framework.
 Manfredini reported research work on social media impact & privately controlled public space.
 20 participants from the Ministry for the Environment, Auckland Council, Auckland Transport, NZ Transport Agency & UoA attended the event.

 - WUN International Workshop, University of Auckland, 14-16 Jul 2019